tjunjie1408/RWDD-Assignment/README.md

 3.  **Database Setup:**
     -   Open phpMyAdmin (usually at `http://localhost/phpmyadmin`).
     -   Create a new database named `rwdd`.
-    -   **Important:** You need to manually create the tables.
-The schema is described in `Front-end/specification.md`.
+    -   **Important:** You need to manually create the tables based on the schema described above.
-    -   *(Suggestion: For easier setup, create a `database.sql` file with the table creation queries and add it to the repository.
-Users could then import this file directly.)*

 4.  **Configuration:**
     -   Verify that the database credentials in `Front-end/Config/db_connect.php` match your local setup (default is user `root` with no password).